znhskzj/grid-trading-plan-calculator/README.md

 - User-friendly GUI with intuitive layout
 - Automatic update checking and installation
 - Users can now switch between Yahoo Finance and Alpha Vantage for stock data retrieval
+- Trading instruction parsing for quick and flexible plan generation
+- Automatic adjustment of stop-loss prices to ensure they are below current prices
+- Price tolerance checking to warn users of significant price discrepancies

 ## Project Structure